Black holes and time travel

 2. Time travel with the help of a black hole

 The general theory of relativity, presented by Albert Einstein in 1915, explains that the laws of physics in a standing rocket in a gravitational field are the same as in an accelerating rocket.
-Thus, time affects not only the speed of movements but also gravity.
+Not only movement speed, but also gravity affects time.
 The higher the gravity, the slower the time goes.
 The atomic clock experiment was done on the hill and the ground - time on the hill went faster.
 Even for GPS, the watch goes faster due to weaker gravity.
 If we did not take this time dilation into account, erroneous GPS measurements would show up within a few minutes.
 Black holes have a huge gravity and therefore allow time travel.
 The speed of the rocket does not have to be as high as in the 1. case, time would be slowed by the gravity of the black hole.
 If we were in a rocket near a black hole, our time would run much slower than on Earth.
 If we returned to Earth, we would be much younger than our peers.
 The nearest black hole is too far away to be used for time travel.
 Therefore, it will be necessary to create a black hole much closer.